 He gave a signal, not to me but to the men behind me, who now began to approach.
 Their hard gazes said they wouldn’t hesitate to tousle a trader’s turban, and I was forced to choose between acquiescing and making a highly visible spectacle out of my unwilling propulsion to the very same destination.
 So I brushed past their leader, ordered him to come along, and then strode ahead as if they were a detail of bodyguards assigned to protect me on my way to counsel the sultan about important affairs of state.
 It was the first time I’d profit from such a public relations coup, but not the last.

-Had Mala been the one to die—at the hands, perhaps, of jealous favorites who felt threatened by a newcomer’s superior beauty and novelty, just as in the zombie tale I’d spun yesterday?
-Or had she, in a fit of spite at some untoward remark, nudged an unsuspecting eunuch off one of the palace’s delicately carved balconies and into the famous reflecting pool—too shallow for a human to dive head first, yet exempt from the city ordnance requiring several pictographic warning signs be placed near any liquid deep enough to drown an unconscious child (excluding unowned bodies of water that can't be satisfyingly regulated)?
-Or had the sultan himself discovered our fraud, and suffocated Mala under one of the beautifully embroidered turquoise and gold pillows made exclusively for his harem by craftsmen raised from infancy to master the art of their creation?
+Had Mala been the one to die—at the hands, perhaps, of jealous favorites who felt threatened by a newcomer’s superior beauty, just as in the zombie tale I’d spun yesterday?
+Or had she, in a fit of spite at some untoward remark, nudged an unsuspecting eunuch off one of the palace’s delicately carved balconies into a reflecting pool never designed for diving?
+Or had the sultan himself discovered our fraud, and suffocated Mala under one of the beautifully embroidered turquoise and gold pillows fabricated exclusively for his harem by craftsmen trained from infancy in that admirable art?
 These and many other guesses streamed through my mind, without any standing out as more persuasive than the rest.

 If my eyes did execute a double-inverse-half-spin somewhere between the bazaar and the palace, however, my ostensible prisoners took no notice, for fatigue with the more modest visual fireworks of my intentional rapid eye motions had already caused them to look away from my face, monitoring me only indirectly.
 Our journey thus passed uneventfully until, to my surprise and growing suspicion, they turned aside before we came within sight of the Peerless Portal.
 Our detour circled the palace walls, then terminated not at the guardhouse, but at the familiar harem maintenance entrance I’d departed in a triumphant mood just the previous night.